 To stay healthy during winter, it is necessary to prioritize our healthy eating habits.
 We have come up with some of the best healthy diet tips to help everyone stay healthy in this cold season.
 Let’s now talk about them.

 1. Increased Vitamin C Intake

 Vitamin C is majorly known for boosting the declining immune system; however, it has several other benefits as well, especially for the winter season.
 Vitamin C is great for fighting winter diseases, such as cold and cough.

 Eating vitamin C-loaded foods can actually help you fight the cold weather and increase iron absorption.
 Fruits like oranges, guava, kiwi, papaya, while vegetables like broccoli, tamarillo, and potatoes are loaded with vitamin C. Seasonal fruits and vegetables such as grapefruit, lemons, broccoli, Brussels sprout, oranges, and carrots can easily be found during winter.
 This winter, make sure you add enough vitamin C-loaded foods to your diet and boost your immunity.

 In winter, the sun goes on a break, and we humans don’t get enough vitamin D from sunlight.
 To ensure that you do not go through vitamin D deficiency, you need to increase the intake of foods having more vitamin D.

-Vitamin D doesn’t only help in the absorption of calcium but also helps in lifting up the mood and making you feel better.
+Vitamin D not only helps in the absorption of calcium but also helps you feel better and fight off those winter blues.
 Foods like cheese, egg yolks, beef, orange juice, tuna, salmon, and soy milk are loaded with vitamin D and other nutrients required for a healthy immune system.

 Other than adding vitamin D-filled foods to your diet, also try to get some natural sunlight whenever you can.